MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/optional-connected-experiences.md

 [Insert Online Video](https://support.office.com/article/8340EC69-4CEE-4FE1-AB96-4849154BC6DB) allows you to insert video files into your document.
 The insert online video experience is subject to the [Microsoft Services Agreement](https://www.microsoft.com/servicesagreement) and [privacy statement](https://privacy.microsoft.com/).
 Additional terms of use may apply if you access content from third-party sources.
 For example, when you connect to YouTube, its [terms of use](https://www.youtube.com/t/terms) and [privacy statement](https://policies.google.com/privacy) will apply.
 Microsoft may add other providers of video material in the future.

+### Microsoft Error Reporting Program (MERP)

+MERP connects to the Watson.microsoft.com service to send diagnostic data when Office client applications that run on Mac devices crash.
+It is owned by Microsoft and the terms of the [Microsoft Services Agreement](https://www.microsoft.com/servicesagreement) and [Microsoft privacy statement](https://privacy.microsoft.com/) apply.
+MERP does not apply to Office client applications that run on Windows.

 ### Research

 [Research](https://support.office.com/article/b862efc5-9a7b-4f88-a23d-93712d6e4397) connects to cloud-backed services to obtain dictionary, thesaurus, translation and word lookup results.
 When you use this experience, it connects to Microsoft-owned services by default and the [Microsoft Services Agreement](https://www.microsoft.com/servicesagreement) and [privacy statement](https://privacy.microsoft.com/) apply.
 Research allows you to add other service providers.
 If you decide to use another service provider, additional terms may apply.